-We with a tyou're past the network level, it's time to get down to the nitty-gritty - those fun operating systems you use on a daily basis and have come to both love and hate.
+ow that you're past the network level, it's time to get down to the nitty-gritty - those fun operating systems you use on a daily basis and have come to both love and hate.
 I definitely don't have enough room in this book to cover every operating system version or even every operating system vulnerability, but I certainly hit the important parts - especially the ones that aren't easily fixed with patches.